Here’s a video walk around with Travis and his tiny house on a trailer.

 Right next to the water heater is where the water inlet is located so you can hook a hose up to there just like you would with an RV and have access to water.

-Then just below that area is where the power supply is, and again- just like an RV- you can plug this in to an RV park or a generator and power many of the appliances inside.
+Then just below that area is where the power supply is, and again- just like an RV- you can plug this into an RV park or a generator and power many of the appliances inside.

 This tiny house weighs approximately 6,740 lbs and it’s supported by two 5,500 lbs brake axles.
 The front porch is large enough to sit and relax in and keep you covered during rain.

-Once you walk inside the kitchen is to the right with dining table to the left.
+Once you walk inside the kitchen is to the right with the dining table to the left.
 In between the entrance door are two storage compartments on both sides.
 This is where Travis keeps his food and other supplies.

 Photo Credit YouTube/travis162002

 When you walk towards the back and passed the kitchen you’ll find a little room with a couple of chairs and a television.
 It’s his TV room.
-Alternatively this can be a little bedroom or an office.
+Alternatively, this can be a little bedroom or an office.

-The bathroom has an RV toilet, regular vanity, medicine cabinet, and a full size shower along with a good vent fan.
+The bathroom has an RV toilet, regular vanity, medicine cabinet, and a full-size shower along with a good vent fan.
 From here you can easily get upstairs to the sleeping loft with a full sized bed and convenient light switches.

 On the opposite side of the loft is currently set up as storage but can alternatively be set up as a sleeping area as well and it has plenty of ventilation set up.
 The ladder is stored right above the kitchen in between two shelves.
 I’ve never seen someone store the ladder like this before.
 I guess you could hang cookware on it but then it would be annoying to use.

 In case you were wondering, yes- this house was built using the Tumbleweed Lusby tiny house plans by Jay Shafer.
 It’s one of my favorite designs because of the extra room that I’d use as an office/study.